 1- 3/4 plywood @ 11 3/4’’ x 1 1/2’’ (shelf edge) *measure and cut after building

 1- 3/4 plywood @ 13 5/8’’ x 2 1/4’’ (shelf edge)*measure and cut after building

 1- 3/4 plywood @ 20’’ x 41’’ or 41 1/4’’ *see note on step 1 (top)

 Here is an idea of how you could break down your plywood cuts, if you purchase a full sheet.
 For my project I used all scrap plywood I had on hand.

 You can see I used pocket holes to build my shelves and as I said above I used scrap plywood I had on hand.
 I ended up having to piece together some of my scraps to get the correct sizes.
 And why am I building in the dark?
 I have NO idea.
 Maybe because I had light from the living room and just didn't turn on the kitchen lights...and yes, I like to build in my kitchen!
 I am so weird!

 For my bottom piece I used this old table top that was given to me for free.
 I took off the apron and cut it to the size I needed.

 Then I simply glued and attached my shelves.
-I LOVE using my right angle clamps.
+I LOVE using my Kreg Right Angle Clamp.
 And here you can see how well my large crates and half crate fit on the shelves.